thaalesalves/thaalesalves/README.md

   * And that's why I have [The Grand Prognosticator](https://github.com/thaalesalves/grand-prognosticator): to roll dice, generate sheets and list system rules :robot:

   * But we can also mention the [UESPWiki bot](https://gitlab.com/thaalesalves/DiscordBot), that consults the wiki and shows info on TESLore

+  * As mentioned earlier, I love devoping mods.
+After saying I develop mods for Skyrim, mentioning Amaranth and talking about my RPG bot, I don't need to say TES is my favorite game franchise, do I?
+I do?
+What if I told you I have a tattoo with a quote by Vivec?
+Does that make it more obvious?

   * Did anyone say coffee?
 I want mine pure.
 A yellow and red catuaí blend toasted with nuts, please :relieved:
 </details>